poppysec/poppysec.github.io/_posts/2022-04-26-ProvingGrounds-Jacko.md

 ## Webservers

-H2 database console at port 8082
+We find there is a JSP based H2 database console running on port 8082.

-JSP based
 ![]({{site.baseurl}}/assets/resources/Pasted%20image%2020220425091314.png)

-Dirsearch - think these are FPs
+Running some directory enumeration with `dirsearch`, JSP basedthe initial results are not particularly promising.
 ```bash
 [09:02:33] 200 -  937B  - /.do
 [09:02:43] 200 -  937B  - /admin.do